JamesTiberiusKirk/Youtube-Downloader/README.md

 `cd Youtube-Downloader`
 `npm install`
 `npm run dist`
-**Note:** at the moment, for some reason the build is only building for the current operating system (if you're building on ubunu, you will only get a .deb)
+**Note:** at the moment, for some reason the build is only building for the current operating system (if you're building on ubunu, you will only get only a .deb)